Anotherafael/CustomerSegmentation/README.md

 ## Abstract

-The goal of this project is to better analyse and segment a retail store's client base in order to improve customer service and marketing tactics.
-To accomplish these objectives, I worked on a variety of data analysis and modelling activities for this project.

-Understanding and defining the business challenge was the first step.
-I had to determine the significance of client segmentation for the retail establishment and the ways in which it may improve the targeting of marketing initiatives.
-I was able to comprehend the data, its structure, and the significance of each characteristic by thoroughly examining the dataset.
+The project focused on improving customer service and marketing strategies for a retail store by analyzing and segmenting its customer base.
+To achieve this, I applied various data analysis and modeling techniques, starting with understanding the business challenge and how segmentation could enhance targeted marketing efforts.
+This involved exploring the dataset, its structure, and the importance of each feature.

-To ensure data quality, I cleaned the dataset by removing null and duplicated rows.
-After that, I dropped unnecessary features that did not contribute to the analysis.
-Data preprocessing was then conducted to prepare the data for Exploratory Data Analysis (EDA).
-During the EDA, I explored various aspects of the data, performed feature engineering, and analyzed outliers to identify patterns and insights.
+To ensure data quality, I cleaned the dataset by removing null values and duplicate records.
+I also eliminated irrelevant features and performed preprocessing steps to prepare the data for Exploratory Data Analysis (EDA).
+During EDA, I worked on feature engineering, analyzed outliers, and identified patterns to extract useful insights.

-After completing the EDA, I used K-Means to identify the most pertinent characteristics for the clustering model.
-I implemented feature encoding and scaling to enhance the model's performance.
-To further improve the clustering procedure and minimise dimensionality, Principal Component Analysis (PCA) was employed.

-The K-Means model was built with five clusters using the preprocessed data, and I examined the traits and behaviours of each cluster.
-Lastly, I wrapped up the profiles of the clusters, offering the retail outlet practical advice on how to better customise their marketing plans and customer support initiatives.
+For customer segmentation, I used the K-Means clustering algorithm, applying feature encoding and scaling to improve model performance.
+Additionally, Principal Component Analysis (PCA) helped reduce dimensionality and make clustering more efficient.
+I developed a model with five distinct customer groups and analyzed their characteristics and behaviors in detail.
+This allowed me to create customer profiles and provide recommendations for personalized marketing and customer service.

-Finally, a loyalty program was developed for the most valuable clients.
-This program aims to boost revenue by implementing strategies such as discounts, exclusive products, and targeted marketing campaigns.
-After defining the program, I projected potential financial outcomes to demonstrate its impact.
-The analysis showed a revenue increase of $125,674.50, representing a 9% growth.
+To make the most of the segmentation insights, I proposed a loyalty program targeting the most valuable customers, including discounts, exclusive products, and personalized promotions.
+Financial projections suggested a revenue increase of $125.691,45, representing a 9% growth.
+This project not only strengthened my skills in data analysis and machine learning but also gave me hands-on experience in customer segmentation and data-driven decision-making.

-I thoroughly loved working on this project and was able to show off my proficiency in doing in-depth data analysis and using machine learning approaches to address business challenges.
-I gained new skills and a deeper grasp of client segmentation and profiling from this amazing learning experience.

 ## Technologies

 - Python (Pandas, Numpy, Matplotlib, Seaborn, Scikit-Learn)
-- Jupyter Notebook
 - Preprocessing (Feature Encoding, Feature Scaling, PCA)
-- Machine Learning Clustering (K-Means, Elbow Method)
+- ML Clustering (K-Means, Elbow Method)
-- Git

 ## 1. EDA

 ### 1.1 Dataset

-We have a total of 28 features, excluding the ID.
+We've a total of 28 features, excluding the ID.
 Among them, there are 2 categorical features and 26 numerical features.

 **People:**